Weight loss

 For the rest of us, we can lose weight slowly and work to keep it off.
 It’s not a crash program.
 It’s a new lifestyle.
 It consists of small, incremental changes that aren’t too different from your life today, but the little differences add up.
 So let me ask again:

-Would you like to lose 10 pounds in 90 days and keep those 10 pounds off forever?
+Would you like to lose five pounds in 90 days and keep those pounds off forever?

 Yes?
 Then you have come to the right website.
-The first 1/3 of the work is losing the weight.
-The next 2/3 is keeping it off.
-Once you’re sure you have control, you can push on and lose another 10 pounds that will never come back.
+That’s 20 pounds a year, which is about all anyone can lose and keep off forever.
+The first 25 percent of the work is losing the weight.
+The next 75 percent is keeping it off.
+Once you’re sure you have control and the weight isn’t coming back, you can push on.

 Strategy first

 Strategy first.
-And that means I need a recent blood test.
+That means I need a recent blood test.
 If you don’t have one, I’ll send you a sheet with the tests I want.
+The most important numbers are:

 You can’t lose fat and gain muscle at the same time.
 When you read about people doing this, you are reading marketing material.
-First, you lose the fat.
+While it’s theoretically possible, in practice for most people it isn’t.
+First, you lose the fat and build your cardio routine.
 Then you change and add muscle later.
-We want to target your body fat percentage in the 15 (men) to 25 (women) percent range.
+We want to target your body fat percentage to below 15 percent for men and under 25 percent for women.
 The longer you've been fat, the longer it will take to lose and keep it off.
 You’ll need a combination of diet, exercise, and supplements.
 We'll design a sensible weight-loss program and make sure you can stick with it.
+No fads, no crash diets, no drugs.

 The name of this game is consistency